Riki744/MS-MSDT_Office_RCE_Follina/README.md

 ![image](https://user-images.githubusercontent.com/85706972/171281018-a4d69fac-fab3-4323-865c-bf6981fedefc.png)

-<li>Download <strong>index.html</strong> payload and I used python to create http server to download execute the file when word file is lunched</li>
+<li>Download <strong>index.html</strong> payload and I used python to create http server, from which payload will be downloaded and executed.</li>

-<li>Don't forget to put back both files that we extracted and edited back to .docx with 7-zip, so exploit could work </li>
+<li>Before lunching don't forget to put back both files that we extracted and edited back to .docx with 7-zip, so exploit could work </li>
 </br>

 ![image](https://user-images.githubusercontent.com/85706972/171277755-a05c0901-37ab-4d49-9b2f-45869ec9bd64.png)